AdamMoses-GitHub/MMM-TweetsByTimelineOrList/README.md

 			consumer_secret: 'FILL IN',
 			access_token_key: 'FILL IN',
 			access_token_secret: 'FILL IN',
-		// set the username and either timeline or listname
+		// set the username and either timeline or listname or search
+		// for search, enter the hashtag without the # into the screenname field i.e. screenName: 'twitter',
 	        screenName: 'someusername',
 	        listToShow: 'TIMELINE',
 		}